plotly/plotly.py/doc/python/pattern-hatching-texture.md

 #### Reference

-See [https://plotly.com/python/reference/bar/](reference/graph_objects/Bar.md) for more information and chart attribute options!
+See the [full reference for `go.Bar`](reference/graph_objects/Bar.md) for more information and chart attribute options!